waterbuffalo13/micromanage/README.md

 >"Achievement of your happiness is the only moral purpose of your life, and that happiness, not pain or mindless self-indulgence is the proof of your moral integrity, since it is the proof and the result of your loyalty to the achievement of your values" - Ayn Rand

 I have a hunch that people rely too much on "gut feeling" to justify how they spend their time.
-This methodology is flawed because of the limitations of individual human knowledge and the psychological biases towards familiarity and self-indulgence.
+This methodology is flawed because of the limitations of individual human knowledge and the cognitive biases towards familiarity and self-indulgence.
 What activities does a perfect schedule consist of, truly?
 The single *best* schedule out of all the possible configurations of schedules and how much different is it from the one I am currently experiencing?
 Where every activity is micromanaged for the sole purpose of maximising for the single factor of wellbeing?
 And what if I could draw from the collective experience of large groups to form the basis of answering this question?
 We as humans never consider the humongous build-up of opportunity cost and the waste of potential that happens when an entire civilisation chooses to lives by an inefficient methodology.

-The purpose of this application is to view life as an optimisation problem and to apply techniques from data science to the study of wellbeing by developing bespoke strategies for various personalities and life situation.
+The purpose of this application is to view life as an optimisation problem and to apply techniques from data science to the study of wellbeing in the form of a usable web app.
 This can be achieved by making data-driven calculations on schedules and events to assess their quantitative impact on "wellbeing".
 In this way the app can make recommendations on what to do and how to act, and work towards predicting and avoiding negative outcomes.

 # The Approach